nogibjj/oo46_Python_Temp_W3/README.md

 1. A simple unit test implementation is provided in myapp/test_main.py as follows:
     * test_count function --> test if the value count of the dataset is as expected
     * test_my_stats --> uses polars's assert_frame_equal testing feature to confirm the quality of two dataframes
 2. This test wll also be executed by github actions.
-However, manual testing can also be done either with the via Make file or by running python myapp/test_main.py
+However, manual testing can also be done either via Make file or by running python myapp/test_main.py

 [def]: https://github.com/nogibjj/oo46_Python_Temp_W3/actions/workflows/actions.yml